-The propagation from the coupling scatterers at the end of the street canyon to the receiver is again computed geometrically.
-We stress again that coupling into and out of the canyon (i.e., propagation from TX/RX to the coupling scatterers) can occur (i) directly, (ii) via local scatterers, or (iii) via far scatterers.
-The relative power of those three processes must be specified, as well as the percentage of power propagation through the waveguide compared to the total power propagating from TX to RX.
+We stress again that coupling into and out of the canyon (i.e., propagation from TX/RX to the coupling scatterers) can occur i) directly, ii) via local scatterers, or iii) via far scatterers.
+The relative power of those three processes must be specified, as well as the percentage of power propagation through the waveguide compared with the total power propagating from TX to RX.